GarnerCorp/scalafmt-ci/README.md

 # Scalafmt GitHub Action

-Runs `scalafmt --list` on your repository automatically with every push.
+Run `scalafmt` on your repository automatically with every push.

+By default, it runs with `--list`, but that's configurable.

 Uses [scalafmt-native](https://github.com/mroth/scalafmt-native) under the hood to keep things small and booting super quick by avoiding the JVM. :racehorse: